The Sundering: Novels

 Jules-Pierre Malartre, for Den of Geek, wrote "I don’t think I’ve enjoyed reading a collaborative writers series as much since Thieves World, decades ago".

 The Companions, the first book in The Sundering series, by R.A.
 Salvatore was nominated for the 2013 Goodreads Choice Awards Best Fantasy.
 The book was on the USA Today Best-Selling Books list for 1 week, with #68 as its best week.
 Kelly Jensen, for SF Crowsnest, wrote that the book "is utterly absorbing, surprising and wonderful.
 I have never read anything like it and I’ve been reading R.A.
 Salvatore’s books for years.
 There are stories within the story, threads of past and future.
 The book can be taken as both a beginning and an ending.
 It’s an ode to Drizzt and the bond of friendship, honour and loyalty. [...]
 ‘The Companions’ is everything a fan of Salvatore and the Legend of Drizzt could hope for and more".

 The Adversary, the third book in The Sundering series, was included in the December 2013 Bookseller's Picks for Tor by Barnes & Noble buyer Jim Killen.
 The Kobold Press review highlighted Evans’ ability to convey interpersonal relationships.
 Since the book is the third book of the Brimstone Angels series, the review states "Evans does a good job of filling the reader in as the story progresses, but without that prior knowledge, the reader will be lost and possibly feel a bit overwhelmed.
 To top that off, the book jumps around quite a bit between the past and present, inside the keep and internment camp, and even within the Nine Hells.
 In Evans’ defense, she handles this well and includes dates and locations at the beginnings of each chapter—to really follow the action, I recommend paying attention to these. [...]
 This book is a must for Evans fans as well as fans of the Realms, but the cost of admission is reading the Brimstone Angels series if you really want to get the most out of this book".
 In contrast, Kelly Jensen, for SF Crowsnest, wrote "Evans does a fantastic job of catching up the casual reader.
 Being familiar with her characters would make ‘The Adversary’ more compelling…maybe.
 Having being[sic] introduced at the beginning of this book, I found the journey of all the characters very satisfying. [...]
 What impresses me the most is the author’s confidence in shifting events on Toril, messing with the grand order, while advancing her own story arc".

+The Sundering Saga appeared on the 2025 Screen Rant "10 Best Forgotten Realms Book Series, Ranked" list at #10.